wayscript/ws-slack/README.md

 ![img](https://i.ibb.co/Vgv9nf1/interface3.png)

-# Spin Up a Flask Server that integrates with Slack
+# Spin Up a Slack Microservice using Flask

 This template is an example of a web server inside the WayScript X lair environment that can query the Slack API.
 It includes 3 endpoints -